NajiElKotob/CompTIA-Data-Plus/README.md

 * Hypothesis Testing: Hypothesis testing is a statistical method used to make inferences or draw conclusions about a population based on a sample of data.
 It involves setting up a null hypothesis (typically representing no effect or no difference), and then using data to decide whether or not to reject this null hypothesis in favor of an alternative hypothesis.
    * Type I Error: A Type I error occurs when the null hypothesis is true, but is incorrectly rejected.
 It's the equivalent of a false positive.
 For example, concluding that a medical treatment has an effect when it really doesn't.
    * Type II Error: A Type II error occurs when the null hypothesis is false, but is incorrectly accepted.
 It's the equivalent of a false negative.
 For example, concluding that a medical treatment has no effect when it actually does.
+* Simple Linear Regression: Simple linear regression is a statistical method that allows us to summarize and study relationships between two continuous (quantitative) variables.
+One variable, denoted x, is regarded as the predictor, explanatory, or independent variable.
+The other variable, denoted y, is regarded as the response, outcome, or dependent variable.
+It assumes a linear relationship between x and y.
+* Correlation: Correlation is a statistical measure that expresses the extent to which two variables are linearly related.
+It's a number between -1 and 1 wherein the sign determines the direction of the relationship (positive or negative) and the magnitude determines the strength of the relationship, with 1 indicating a perfect linear relationship.

 ### 3.3 Summarize types of analysis and key analysis techniques
 ####  Process to determine type of analysis